alpapie/unfollow-non-followers-github/README.md

 2. It retrieves:
    - The list of users you follow.
    - The list of users who follow you.
+3. Alternatively, use the web interface to manually select users to unfollow.
-3. Identifies non-followers and unfollows them upon confirmation.
+4. Identifies non-followers and unfollows them upon confirmation.

 ---